SmithSamuelM/Papers/whitepapers/kram.md

 The problem is that an attacker may capture the signed request and then resubmit it or replay it from its own host, thereby effectively fooling the requestee into redirecting a copy of the response to the attacker's host in addition to or instead of the original requestor's host.
 In other words the attacker acts as an imposter.
 This requires that the attacker intercept the original request and then replay it from a different connection.
 This is called a replay attack.
 There are several mechanisms one can employ to protect against this form of replay attack.
 However the practical choices for non-interactive protection are limited.
 In general replay attack protection imposes some form of timeliness to any signed request and some form of uniqueness to any signed request.

 We are assuming that only the current keys from the current key state may be used for authentication.
 This requirement imposes one form of timeliness, in that any requests signed with stale keys are automatically invalid.
-The requestor can ensure that the requestee has its, (the requestor's) latest key state so that it is protected from replay attacks using old stale key signed requests.
+The requester can ensure that the requestee has its (the requester's) latest key state so that it is protected from replay attacks using old, stale key-signed requests.

 The simplest and most practical non-interactive mechanism for ensuring timeliness and uniqueness is to insert a date-time stamp in the request body.
 This date time stamp is relative to the date time of the requestee not requestor.
 There are two protection mechanisms, one loose and one tight.
 In the loose mechanism the requestee imposes a time window with respect to its date time for any request.
 The time window is usually some small multiple of  network latency of the connection to the requestor.
 An imposter must intercept and resubmit the replay attack within that window in order to successfully redirect a response to itself.
 This is loose protection because the requestor is not guaranteed to be able to detect the attack.
 The requestee may respond to multiple copies of the same signed request but from different source addresses.
 In addition to timeliness a tight mechanism imposes a uniqueness constraint on the request timestamps.
 The requestee does this by keeping a cache of all requests from the same requestor identifier (not host address).
 All requests in the cache must have monotonically increasing timestamps.
 The requestee only responds once to any request with a given time stamp and any subsequent requests must have later timestamps.
 This means that a successful replay attack may be detected because the only way that the attacker gets a reply response is if redirects the one and only one response to that request first to itself before possibly forwarding it on to the requestor (if at all).
 This redirection is detectable because either the requestee does not get the response at all if it is not forwarded or it gets it via a later redirection from some host that is not the originating requestee.
 Given that the requestor detects the attack it may then take appropriate measures to avoid future interception of its traffic by the attacker.